FortAwesome/wordpress-fontawesome/readme.txt

 == Upgrade Notice ==
+= 4.3.0 =
+Introduces support for multisite.
+On multisite configurations, previous installations of this plugin must be cleaned up before attempting to upgrade to this version.
+See Changelog for details.

 = 4.0.1 =
 Fixes bugs in the editor integration with the new Icon Chooser, introduced in 4.0.0.
 Temporarily disables Icon Chooser integration from Classic Editor in WordPress 4.
 See Changelog.